La Cornuda de Tlacotalpan

 "Times have changed and the story of 'La Cornuda de Tlacotalpan' has been disappearing.
-People say that when you don't believe in something, it ceases to exist".
-An informal chat in a bar in Tlacotalpan town.
+People say that when you don't believe in something, it ceases to exist", chatting in a bar in Tlacotalpan town.

 The central idea of the project on the legend of 'La Cornuda de Tlacotalpan' was to re-imagine the story in the face of its possible disappearance: involving the community of Tlacotalpan in Mexico and its memory, to re-invent the story through a collective, playful and participatory re-construction.

-The project 'La Cornuda de Tlacotalpan' is part of 'Memory is a Swamp', a collection of visual works and research on myths, urban legends, local stories, and oral memory.
-Adopting, retelling, and re-interpreting these narratives in a changing contemporary world, trying to open a space for experimental visions, re-framings, and collaborative working contexts.
+* 'La Cornuda de Tlacotalpan' is part of 'La memoria es un pantano' (Memory is a swamp), a collection of visual works and research on myths, urban legends, local stories, and oral memory.
+Adopting, retelling, and re-interpreting these narratives in a changing contemporary world, trying to open a space for experimental visions, re-framing narratives, and collaborative working contexts.